Home/Nutritional Comparison

 Based on nutrient-density scores (highly bioavailable proteins, soluble prebiotic fiber, and balanced glycemic metrics), Air Potato is programmatically rated superior for structural cellular health.

-Rich in antioxidants, purple cauliflower contains anthocyanins, which may help reduce inflammation and lower the risk of chronic diseases.
+Rich in antioxidants, purple cauliflower helps combat oxidative stress and may reduce the risk of chronic diseases.

 Air Potato